An introduction to hyperlinear and sofic groups: Discussion and further reading

 It is in view of such results that Ozawa asked whether every finitely generated Kazhdan group that is sofic is residually finite.
 A negative answer was announced by Thom \cite{thom}.
 Consequently, a hope to use property $(T)$ in order to construct non-hyperlinear groups is a bit diminished now, but surely not gone, as it remains in particular unknown whether finitely generated simple Kazhdan groups can be hyperlinear/sofic.

 The present notes have been organized so as to minimize an overlap with the survey \cite{pestov} by the first-named author.
 We recommend the survey as a useful complementary source for a number of topics which were not mentioned in the workshop lectures because of lack of time, including the origin and significance of the class of hyperlinear groups (Connes' Embedding Conjecture \cite{connes-injective,BO}), links of the present problematics with solving equations in groups, and more, as well as a longer bibliography and a number of (overwhelmingly still open) questions.
+Among interesting recent developments are sofic measure-preserving equivalence relations \cite{EL} and a theory of entropy for measure-preserving actions of sofic groups \cite{bowen}.